pburtchaell/react-input/README.md

 ## Overview

-**If you are using React 0.14.0, you can install the compatible version of this component with `npm i react-input@3.0.0-beta -S`.**

-This is a set of lightweight, dependency free components for building forms in React.
-There are three components in total:
+React input is a lightweight, dependency free component for building forms in React without having to think about what happens under the hood.

-1. `<Field>`: A wrapper that provides methods to get input values.
-2. `<Label>`: An optional text label.
-3. `<Input>`: A textarea, email, text or password input.
-4. `<Submit>`: A submit button.

 Right now, only `textarea`, `password`, `email` and `text` inputs can be used, but it can be expanded to provide date pickers, checkboxes/switches, selection menus, and file inputs in the future.

 ## Usage

 - Install the component via npm: `npm install react-input`
+- Require the form component

 ```
 <form onSubmit={this.myFormSubmissionHandler}>